 Maybe at this point you’re thinking “What’s with this war on toys?
 They keep my kid busy and happy and I just bought these new slippers impervious to Legos?”
 I agree!
 Toys are great and valuable.
 They spark creativity and imagination, they keep kids busy, they help with development and social skills, and so on.
 But if you are like me, there were just too many.
 If adults get overwhelmed, why wouldn’t we expect our kids to?
 I’ve found the kids are content with a few “great toys” and a lot less “okay toys.”

-So if you are thinking of doing the Great Toy Purge of 2015 here are some steps that we’ve found helped us…..
+So if you are thinking of doing the Great Toy Purge here are some steps that we’ve found helped us…..

 - Toys that encourage team play

 - Toys for open-ended play, can be used multiple ways (e.g. wooden blocks)

 - Toys that encourage role playing (play kitchens, dolls)